ankaAR/bestiario5e/_creatures/zariel.md

 ***Multiattack*** Zariel attacks twice with her longsword or with her javelins.
 She can substitute Horrid Touch for one of these attacks.

-***Longsword*** Melee Weapon Attack: +16 al ataque, alcance 10 pies, un objetivo.
+***Longsword*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 10 pies, un objetivo.
 Impacto: 17 (2d8 + 8) slashing damage plus 36 (8d8) fire damage, or 19 (2d10 + 8) slashing damage plus 36 (8d8) fire damage if used with two hands.

 ***Javelin*** Melee or Ranged Weapon Attack: +16 to hit, range 30/120 pies, un objetivo.
 Impacto: 15 (2d6 + 8) piercing damage plus 36 (8d8) fire damage.

-***Horrid Touch (Recharge 5-6)*** Melee Weapon Attack: +16 al ataque, alcance 10 pies, un objetivo.
+***Horrid Touch (Recharge 5-6)*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 10 pies, un objetivo.
 Impacto: 44 (8d10) necrotic damage, and the target is poisoned for 1 minute.
 While poisoned in this way, the target is also blinded and deafened.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Teleport*** Zariel magically teleports, along with any equipment she is wearing and carrying, up to 120 feet to an unoccupied space she can see.